chiarapepp/Statistical-Physics/README.md

 # Statistical Physics - SAT-Solver
-University Exam of Statistical Physics UNIFI, Implementation of a SAT Solver to demonstrate a critical region.
+University Exam of Statistical Physics UNIFI, Implementation of a SAT Solver to demonstrate a critical region, done in collaboration with Jay Senoner and Mirko Bicchierai.

 # First experiment: Satisfiability